-Depreciation - Depreciation expenses decreased by 3% (\$7,413) in 2017 compared to an increase of 3% (\$7,355) in 2016.
+Depreciation - Depreciation expenses increased by 5% (\$10,829) in 2018 compared to a decrease of 3% (\$7,413) in 2017.
+The increase in 2018 is due to new assets placed in service.
 The decrease in 2017 was due to rail diesel cars that were fully depreciated in the previous year.
-The increase in 2016 is due to a change in the estimated useful lives of some commuter rail vehicles which resulted in additional depreciation expense being booked during 2016.

 Utilities - Utilities represent the cost of electricity, telecommunications, water, sewer, and natural gas.
-Utilities increased by 5% (\$822) in 2017 compared to an increase of less than 1% (\$25) in 2016.
-The increase in 2017 is due to greater electricity consumption because of expanded light rail and street car services.
-Also, an increased use of computer data lines contributed to the increase in utilities expense.
-The slight increase in 2016 is due to more consumption of electricity for the streetcar service.
+Utilities increased by 4% (\$843) in 2018 compared to an increase of 5% (\$822) in 2017.
+The increase in 2018 is due to greater electricity consumption because of expanded light rail and street car services.
+The increase in 2017 was due to greater electricity consumption because of expanded light rail and street car services and an increase in the use of computer data lines.